-First, the general development in agricultural practices at national level is presented for the period 2005-2020.
-This analysis is based on national register datasets from the Ministry of Food, Agriculture and Fisheries, i.e. the single-payment register and the farmers' mandatory fertiliser accounts.
+First, the general development in agricultural practices at national level is presented for the period 2005-2019.
+This analysis is based on national register datasets from the Ministry of Food, Agriculture and Fisheries (until November 2020 part of the Ministry of Environment and Food), i.e. the single payment register and the fertilizer accounts.

-Second, modelled nitrate leaching, including crop distribution and nitrogen balances, is presented for various farm types (including those benefitting from an authorisation of derogation) and geographical areas.
-The impact of derogation farms is analysed based on a dataset derived by linking data from the single payment register, including data on the crops on each field comprised by the farms, and the fertiliser accounts.
-Both datasets cover agriculture in the year 2020.
+Second, modelled nitrate leaching, including crop distribution and nitrogen balances, is presented for various farm types and geographical areas, and the impact of derogation farms is analysed based on a dataset derived by linking data from the single payment register, including data on the crops on each field comprised by the holdings, and the fertilizer accounts.
+Both datasets cover agriculture in the year 2019.

-Third, measurements of water quality from the National Monitoring Programme are presented for the period 1990/91-2019/20, with particular reference to the Agricultural Catchment Monitoring Programme (Blicher-Mathiesen et al., 2021).
+Third, measurements of water quality from the National Monitoring Programme are presented for the period 1990/91-2018/19, with particular reference to the Agricultural Catchment Monitoring Programme (Blicher-Mathiesen et al., 2021).
 This section includes:

-- Modelling of nitrate leaching in the agricultural monitoring catchments as referred to in Article 10(3). - Measurements of nitrate and phosphorus in water leaving the root zone, including fields receiving more than 170 kg N ha-1 in organic manure as referred to in Article 10(2). - Nitrogen in surface water, draining from agricultural catchments as referred to in Article 10(2).
+- Modelling of nitrate leaching in the agricultural monitoring catchments. - Measurements of nitrate in water leaving the root zone, including fields receiving more than 170 kg N ha-1 in organic manure. - Nitrogen in surface water, draining from agricultural catchments.

-Modelling of nitrate leaching in this report is carried out by means of the empirical model N-LES (version 4) (Kristensen et al., 2008).
+Modelling of nitrate leaching in this report is carried out by means of the empirical model N-LES (version 4) from 2008 (Kristensen et al., 2008).
 This model is partly based on data from the Agricultural Catchment Monitoring Programme.
-The model requires input data for agricultural practises (N fertilisation, cropping system), soil data and water percolation from the root zone.
-Percolation is calculated using the Daisy model (Abrahamsen & Hansen, 2000) and a standardised climate dataset from a 10 km grid net (Danish Meteorological Institute), representing weather measurements from the period 1990-2010.
+The model requires input data for agricultural practises (N fertilization, cropping system), soil data and water percolation from the root zone.
+Percolation is calculated using the Daisy model and a standard climate from a 10 km grid net (Danish Meteorological Institute), representing weather measurements from the period 1990-2010.
 The climate dataset contains dynamic correction factors for rainfall (Refsgaard et al., 2011).
 Thus, modelled nitrate leaching represents the leaching in a standardised climate (water percolation).
 In contrast, all measurements from the Agricultural Catchment Monitoring represent nitrate leaching under the actual climatic conditions.